About

 Writing

 I’ve written for Radio, TV & Film.
 I also wrote and produced ‘Damsonfield Library’, a teaser for a sitcom set in a community-run library.
-This won ‘Best Student Short’ at the Pigeon Laughs Festival (2025), was long-listed for the Funny Women Comedy Shorts Award (2025), and was selected for the Cannes Indie Shorts Awards (2024).
+This won ‘Best Student Short’ at the Pigeon Laughs Festival (2025) and the Dublin International Comedy Film Festival (2025).
+It was also shortlisted for the Funny Women Comedy Shorts Award (2025) and selected for the Cannes Indie Shorts Awards (2024).

 Read more about my writing here